John and Irene

 Soon after this I received a call from a Methodist Minister friend.
 She has received, addressed to a non-existent Methodist Church in her vicinity, correspondence she had consigned to the waste bin.
 Thinking of me, she had retrieved it, and would send it to me.
 She did.
 It was friendsfirst publicity.
 I obtained some more information from friendsfirst and eventually (after badgering from my daughters) joined and filledin the forms.

 A profile was prepared and agreed, and duly issued to the ladies.
 I received several nice letters, some of whose writers’ profiles I had seen, some not.
 I replied to all, including ‘Irene of Northfield’.
 I had not seen her profile, and in a later letter had to ask her to ‘reveal herself’ as she was ‘a lady of mystery’.
 I soon discovered she was looking for Christian companionship rather than a relationship but I felt drawn to her anyway.

 On our first meeting we went for coffee and a chat at the gym where John was a member.
-Irene had (for her own safety – who was was this John anyway?) a strategy requiring her to get home by a certain time.
+Irene had (for her own safety – who was was this John anyway?!) a strategy requiring her to get home by a certain time.
 We enjoyed each other’s company, our second meeting was a the Botanic Gardens in Edgbaston (Birmingham).
 We were both surprised to find ourselves holding hands, and (it being the hottest day in July 2003) found a seat in the shade of a tree and sat down.
 We both talked, openly, honestly and freely (warts and all, as they say) about ourselves.
 After this we met regularly and spent as much time as we could together at one or other of our homes.
 (We were only nine miles and twenty four sets of traffic lights apart, so this was easy).

 By the Autumn we knew we would like to marry, but in mid-November Irene had a knee-joint replacement operation.
 On her return home John moved into her spare bedroom and looked after her.
 However, she left hospital with a virus with made her ill and bad-tempered.
 This very nearly split us up, but we came through it and got engaged early in December – to the delight of Irene’s two daughters and John’s three.